As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 Wood chips also prevent weed seeds in your soil seed bank from germinating and growing in your garden beds.
 Less work + less inputs + less money spent + more and better food.
 That’s our kind of gardening!

 IMPORTANT NOTE: Top Dress With Wood Chips, Do NOT Plow Them Into Your Soil!

-This should come as no surprise to you, but tomatoes grow on plants, not grocery store shelves.
-And tomato plants will grow better and produce more fruit when you cover their soil with wood chips.
-Since many common tomato plant diseases are caused by rain splashing soil pathogens onto the lower leaves of the plants, you’ll also be pleased to know that using wood chips reduces or eliminates this problem too.
+Many common tomato foliar (leaf) diseases are caused by rain splashing soil pathogens onto the lower leaves of the plants.
+Well, you’ll also be pleased to know that using wood chip or other mulches reduces or eliminates this problem too.

-When transplanting your tomato seedlings into your mulched garden beds, simply pull back the mulch from the planting spot, make a small hole and plop it in the ground (using the deep-burying trick highlighted in trick #2 above).
+When transplanting your tomato seedlings into your mulched garden beds, simply pull back the mulch from the planting spot, make a small hole and plop it in the ground (see trick #2 above).
 You can do the same thing when you direct sow, but only make a hole big enough for the type of seed you’re planting.

 Tomato Growing Trick 5: Don’t Get Suckered

 What the heck is “tomato suckering”?
 As tomato plants grow, they’ll produce a branch and a “sucker” between the stem and the branch.
 The sucker grows like a new stem, producing new branches and suckers along the way.